 Apple One bundles and Fitness

-Apple's plan for its September event was less "Time Flies," and more "Make Things Affordable."
-That makes great sense given the current world situation, except that can't be why Apple is doing it — or why it began doing it a surprisingly long time ago.
+So Apple's plan for its September event was perhaps less "Time Flies," and more "Make Things Affordable."
+That made great sense given the current world situation at the time, except it couldn't be why Apple was doing it — or why it began doing it a surprisingly long time ago.

 The Apple Watch SE follows the iPhone SE, and the MacBook Air, in keeping to Apple's repeated emphasis on quality, but adding a new cost-conscious element.
 And Apple also brought that same approach to its services with the announcement of Apple One.

 This is the reasonably long-rumored bundle of Apple services under one fee.
 It means you get ones you want, like Apple Music, together with ones you're not that fussed about, like Apple Arcade, and in theory you pay less.

 In practice, the varieties of bundles that were to be available once this launched, were pretty specific and limited.
 You may save, but you may not, and it all comes down to precisely the collection of Apple services that you have now — or that you want.

 Perhaps tipping the scale, though, is how Apple's list of services has now grown by one.
 Apple Fitness+ was announced this September and it is either $9.99 per month — or is included "for free" in the most expensive Apple One Premier bundle.

 Apple One still sounds like a starship, but in the right circumstances, it is a good deal.
 If you don't happen to use a mix of Apple services that would get you a saving, then that's a shame, but you don't lose out.